-When LEDA notes are impaired or written down due to estimates of uncollectability, such as was noted in the previous year, an offsetting write-down of the amount due to the LEDA is also recorded.
+When LEDA notes are impaired or written down due to estimates of uncollectability an offsetting write-down of the amount due to the LEDA is also recorded.
 This offsetting write-down is due to the nature of these loans as pass-through transactions for the Centre.